 Rain is always on the menu at any given time of year.
 Living in south Florida there's a saying, "Just wait fifteen minutes and the weather will change."

-September, October November is like summer through the end of September and slightly cooler in October and November.
-Air temperatures can vary from mid 90’s-high 70’s.
+September, October, November is like summer through the end of September and slightly cooler in October and November.
+Air temperatures can vary from mid-90s to high 70s.

-We supply fly and spin tackle, flies/lures.
+We supply fly and spin tackle, flies and lures.
 You'll fish in comfort on a top-of-the-line 2006 Dolphin skiff, 17’ 9" in length and powered by a 2018 Yamaha 115.
-Water, ice, bug spray, fishing license, lunch upon request, local knowledge and over 25 year of experience fishing south Florida all included.
+Ice, bug spray, fishing license, lunch upon request for a additional fee, local knowledge, and over 25 year of experience fishing south Florida, all included.

 Customers should bring hat, sunscreen, and polarized sunglasses in amber or copper lenses.
 Dress for the weather in a light rain jacket, non-marking boat shoes/sneakers.
 I have everything you need for your day of fishing, but I always recommend fishing with what your comfortable using when fly fishing.